piranha/webhooker/README.md

 ## Usage

-You run it like this (run webhooker without arguments to get help):
+You run it like this (run webhooker without arguments to get help - you could also put all rules in a separate config file):

 ```
 ./webhooker -p 3456 -i 127.0.0.1 piranha/webhooker:master='echo $COMMIT'